freenas/freenas-docs/userguide/storage.rst

 decrypt any data on the volume.

-By default, %brand% stores encryption keys locally within its system settings, so that authorized users can easily login and decrypt volumes.
+By default, %brand% stores encryption keys locally within its system settings, so that volumes can easily be decrypted automatically on system start-up, or by authorized users.

 Encryption keys can also be downloaded.
 This is useful as a safety measure, to allow key backup, decryption on a different system in the